StephenVinouze/AdvancedRecyclerView/README.md

 ### Core

 The *core* module contains the basic logic to easily manipulate a `RecyclerView`.
-It allows you to define your adapter in a blink of the eye, with a already built-in `ViewHolder` pattern so that you just need to define how your items will be laid out in your list.
+It allows you to define your paginationAdapter in a blink of the eye, with a already built-in `ViewHolder` pattern so that you just need to define how your items will be laid out in your list.

-Define your own adapter that overrides `RecyclerAdapter` and template it with the model that will be used to populate your list.
+Define your own paginationAdapter that overrides `RecyclerAdapter` and template it with the model that will be used to populate your list.
 Let's name it `Sample` and `SampleItemView` the `View` that will be displayed in each row of your list.
 Finally implement two abstract methods to specify how to display your views in your list:

 ```java
 public class SampleAdapter extends RecyclerAdapter<Sample> {